pawelmorawiecki/pawelmorawiecki.github.io/phd.md

 * Andrii Krutsylo: (Continual learning in deep neural networks), Institute of Computer Science, Polish Academy of Sciences, in progress

 * Michał Pietruszka: (NLP with deep neural networks), Jagiellonian University, in progress

+* Jarosław Janas: (Security in generative neural networks), Institute of Computer Science, Polish Academy of Sciences, in progress